danielwoodie/fireplace/content/blog/post-1.md

 ### The Random Walk with FIRE

-Using a bootstrap simulation we can get a distribution of potential outcomes -- helping us understand both the low-end and high-end.
+Using a bootstrap simulation we can get a distribution of potential outcomes -- helping us understand both the distribution of likely outcomes.
 Using actual returns, we can get a potentially more realistic idea of what can happen over a longer time period.
 By repeating this 10 or 100 times we can get an idea of the variety of ways things may go.

 As such, this data provides a rich set of return values to sample from to not only get estimates for future values but to also get a range of possible outcomes.
 To get an understanding of the distribution, you can instead run a bootstrap simulation.
 A bootstrap simulation takes actual returns and randomly samples them over say a 30 year period.
 This process gets repeated say 1,000 times and you begin to get an idea about the range of possible outcomes.

-This number is based on some assumptions from the S&P 500.
-Specifically, the assumption is that the S&P 500, on average, will return about 7% per year over most 10 year time periods.
-This holds fairly true when looking over the last 100 years -- which includes periods global warfare, hyperinflation, and a few economic crashes.
-That is to say, it's not cherry-picked to include especially good runs of the stock market.

 </section>